HierarchicalForecast: A Reference Framework for Hierarchical Forecasting in Python: Introduction

 There is substantial interest on Hierarchical Forecasting from both industry and academia, as shown by the international forecasting competitions GEFCOM2012 \citep{hong2014gefcom} and M5 \citep{makridakis2021m5competition}, and the Machine Learning (ML) community's growing interest in the topic \citep{rangapuram2021hierarchical_e2e, xing2021sharq_hierarchical,paria2021hierarchical_hired,olivares2021neural_hierarchical_forecasting,kamarthi2022profhit_network,panagiotelis2023probabilistic_reconciliation}.

 An enabling condition for the systematic development of useful forecasting methods is the ability to empirically evaluate and compare newly proposed methods with state-of-the-art and well-established baselines.
 However, ML research on hierarchical forecasting faces two challenges.
-First, while Python continues to grow in popularity among the ML community \citep{piatetsky2018python_survey}, it lacks many relevant statistical and econometric model packages (often originally developed in the R language).
+First, while Python continues to grow in popularity among the ML community \citep{piatetsky2018python_survey}, it lacks many relevant statistical and econometric modeling packages (often originally developed in the R language).
 As a result, researchers must build Python bridges to access the R baselines' implementations.
 Rapid, substantial development in statistical methods for hierarchical forecasting exacerbates this problem.
 Secondly, the Python global interpreter lock limits its programs to use a single thread, which prevents us from taking advantage of the available multi-core resources to speed up the software.
 When implemented naively, statistical baselines in Python take excessively long execution times, surpassing those of more complex methods, and discouraging their use.

-We tackle these challenges by putting forward \HierarchicalForecast, an open-source benchmark library for hierarchical forecasting\footnote{License: CC-by 4.0, see \href{https://creativecommons.org/licenses/by/4.0/}{https://creativecommons.org/licenses/by/4.0/}.\\ Code and documentation are available in \href{https://github.com/Nixtla/hierarchicalforecast}{https://github.com/Nixtla/hierarchicalforecast}.}.
-Our work builds upon Python's fastest open-source \ETS/\ARIMA\footnote{Autoregressive Integrated Moving Average (\ARIMA) and Exponential Smoothing (\ETS) are two of the most important univariate forecasting baseline methods.} implementations to improve the availability, utility, and adoption of hierarchical forecast reference baselines.
+We introduce the open-source benchmark library \HierarchicalForecast to tackle these challenges\footnote{License: CC-by 4.0, see \href{https://creativecommons.org/licenses/by/4.0/}{https://creativecommons.org/licenses/by/4.0/}.\\ Code and documentation are available in \href{https://github.com/Nixtla/hierarchicalforecast}{https://github.com/Nixtla/hierarchicalforecast}.}.
+Our work builds upon Python's fastest open-source \ETS/\ARIMA\footnote{Autoregressive Integrated Moving Average (\ARIMA) and Exponential Smoothing (\ETS) are two of the most important univariate forecasting baseline methods.} implementations and well-performing neural forecasting methods to improve the availability, utility, and adoption of hierarchical forecast reference baselines.